 His portraits were taken down from the walls in his alma mater, Temple University in Philadelphia, and he resigned from the board of trustees.

 What happened when the case came to criminal court?

-At first, it appeared unlikely that criminal action would be taken against Cosby for any of the alleged incidents, partly because the statute of limitations applies to cases of rape and sexual assault in most US states.
-That means there is a time limit on cases.
+At first, it appeared unlikely that any criminal action would be taken against Mr Cosby, partly because most US states have of statutes of limitation in cases of rape and sexual assault.

 The case was seen as one of the biggest US celebrity court case since the murder trial of former American football player OJ Simpson in 1995.

-In June 2017, Ms Constand told her story in court for the first time, having previously been barred from doing so due to a 2006 settlement.
+In June 2017, Ms Constand told her story in court for the first time, having previously been barred from doing so due to the 2006 settlement.

-She said Cosby had given her pills that he claimed were herbal and said would "take the edge off", but which left her "frozen".
+She said Mr Cosby had given her pills that he claimed were herbal and said would "take the edge off", but which left her virtually paralysed.